 Login via 3270 Emulator

-Here is how the login screen looks like on this Mainframe:
+Here is what the login screen looks like on this Mainframe:

 Login via Visual Studio Code

-If you are not aware about ZOWE on Visual Studio Code then follow the below steps to connect using Visual Studio Code.
+If you are not aware of ZOWE on Visual Studio Code then follow the below steps to connect using Visual Studio Code.